testinfected/molecule/README.md

 ## Download

-Get the latest release version from Maven Central:
+You can get the latest release version from Maven Central:

 ```xml
 <dependency>